 Nuclear Instruments and Methods in Physics Research A , 2020

-Using Deep ensembles and parametric density estimation with uncertainty to improve IXPE's sensitivity by more than 30%.
+Our first work using deep ensembles and heteroskedastic uncertainty quantification to improve IXPE's sensitivity by more than 30%.

-In order to measure polarization using a GPD, a distribution of photoelectron angles must be extracted
+In order to measure polarization using a gas pixel detector, a distribution of photoelectron angles

 from noisy images of their individual tracks on a hexagonal grid.
-We use a convolutional neural network
+We use a ResNet-18

 architecture to predict the initial photoelectron angle and its uncertainty for each track image, as